 Tiny organisms known as Pyrodinium Bahamanse sparkle when they rest but light up when the water moves.
 They’re able to exist because the nearby mangroves provide necessary nutrients and the flow of water in the bay keeps them in place.

 When booking with Cayman Kayaks, you have two choices.
 Guests can paddle about 10 minutes or so over to the bioluminescent bay from Rum Point in a double kayak.
-My daughter is 9-years-old and not the greatest kayaker in the world (yet) so we choose the electric powered catamaran.
+My daughter was 9-years-old and not the greatest kayaker in the world (yet) so we choose the electric-powered catamaran.
 The boat was specially-built to provide the least amount of disruption to the bay and ultimate viewing for guests.
 Panels in the floor are removed once entering the bay in order for guests to play with the microorganisms.
 It’s incredibly cool.